 In 2017, East Waikiki Primary School was one of only 20 schools selected from across the state to participate in a special program run by Western Power called Circuit Breakers.
-Circuit Breakers is an exciting new engineering outreach program for our selected primary school students in Years 4 – 6.
+Circuit Breakers is an exciting engineering outreach program for our selected primary school students in Years 4 – 6, which has now become an annual after school program.

-The Program ran for 10 weeks in Term 3.
-This STEM-based program was instrumental in helping to develop knowledge and skills with a focus on electrical engineering using 3D printers amongst the 20 students selected to participate.
+The Program runs for 10 weeks.
+This STEM-based program is instrumental in helping to develop knowledge and skills with a focus on electrical engineering using 3D printers amongst the students selected to participate.

 We encourage and promote at our school: